scaffold-eth/se-2-challenges/README.md

 ### 🥅 Goals / Checks

 - [ ] 💧 Deposit liquidity, and then check your liquidity amount through the mapping in the debug tab.
 Has it changed properly?
 Did the right amount of assets get deposited?
-⚔️ Side Quest: Prove your knowledge by calculating the exact amount of Balloons you need to approve when depositing.
-Don't forget about the fee!

 - [ ] 🧐 What happens if you `deposit()` at the beginning of the deployed contract, then another user starts swapping out for most of the balloons, and then you try to withdraw your position as a liquidity provider?
 Answer: you should get the amount of liquidity proportional to the ratio of assets within the isolated liquidity pool.
 It will not be 1:1.

 ---